Experience Strategy HealthTech People Leadership 0 to Scale Jintronix · 7 years

 06 · Retrospect

-What I actually learned.
+What I learned.
 Seven years is a long time to get things wrong and right.

 What went well

-Competitive analysis before any product investment Starting with a structured benchmark gave us a defensible product thesis before spending a dollar on design or engineering.
-It gave leadership a business case, not just a user need.
+Competitive analysis before any product investment Starting with a structured benchmark gave us a defensible product thesis before we spent real money on design or engineering.
+It gave leadership a business case they could act on.

-Ethnographic research before structured methods Spending weeks inside real rehab centers gave us things surveys wouldn't have.
-The core mechanics came from watching where patients actually stopped.
-The most valuable thing we did in year one.
+Ethnographic research before structured methods Spending weeks inside real rehab centers surfaced things surveys would have missed.
+The core mechanics came from watching where patients actually stopped, hesitated, or gave up.

 Treating the therapist as the first customer The most important call I made on the whole project, and the least popular one in the room.